vladiim/heuro/_posts/email/2015-06-08-email-four.md

 [advertising-content]:http://qz.com/418406/the-long-awaited-moment-when-online-advertising-eclipses-tv-is-near/

-Google's got [a great new design resource][google-design].
-One of the resources is [6 minutes of interviews with the designers who re-invented Google's design and UI][mat-design-vid].
+Google's got [a great new design site][google-design].
+One of the resources on the site is a [6 minute set of interviews with the designers who re-invented Google's design and UI][mat-design-vid].

 [mat-design-vid]:http://www.google.com/design/videos/making-material-design/?utm_source=heuro.net&utm_medium=email

 [google-design]:http://www.google.com/design/?utm_source=heuro.net&utm_medium=email

 Shows like Madmen and Breaking Bad have ushered in what's been donned a ‘Golden Age’ for TV.
-Bloomberg argues [that it won’t last because it's impossible to watch it all][golden-age].
+Bloomberg argues [that it won’t last][golden-age].

 [golden-age]:http://www.bloomberg.com/news/articles/2015-05-28/tv-s-golden-age-won-t-last-because-you-re-not-watching-enough/?utm_source=heuro.net&utm_medium=email